-I used to think the only people who needed a hoist in their garage were people who worked on their cars, or people who needed to lift a ton of stuff (literally) into their pickup.
+I used to think the only people who needed a hoist in their garage were people who worked on their cars or who needed to lift a ton of stuff (literally) into their pickup.

-That leads many people to wonder if they can put a hoist in their residential garage.
+That leads many people to wonder what it takes to put a hoist in their residential garage.

-There are several options to add a hoist to your garage.
-If your garage ceiling can support the weight, a ceiling hoist is the most economical option and also saves valuable space.
-If not, either an adjustable gantry crane or an engine crane can lift heavy loads.
-You could also have a custom solution to add additional support to your garage ceiling to support the hoist.
+As long as your garage ceiling can support the weight, a ceiling hoist is the most economical option while saving valuable space.
+Otherwise, an adjustable gantry crane or an engine crane can do the same tasks without needing a permanent installation.

-But first, there’s some common misconceptions about what the difference is between a hoist and a winch.
-Let’s get that out of the way first.
+But first, let’s clear up the difference between a hoist and a winch.

 Hoist vs. Winch: What’s the Difference?

-Some of you are going to laugh or shake your heads at this, but I didn’t know the difference between a hoist and a winch until fairly recently.
+Some of you will laugh or shake your heads at this, but I didn’t know the difference between a hoist and a winch until fairly recently.

-Winches are used to pull items along a reasonably level plane (usually less than 45 degrees of slope).
-When you see a tow cable on a Jeep, that’s a winch that’s pulling it.
+Winches pull items along a reasonably level plane (usually less than 45 degrees of slope).
+When you see a tow cable on a Jeep, that’s a winch.

-Hoists are used to lift and lower things straight up and down, or with a minimal angle.
-Hoists have built in brakes, so you can suspend weight from them, whereas a winch isn’t designed for that.
+Hoists are used to lift and lower things straight up and down with a minimal angle.
+Hoists have built-in brakes, so you can suspend a weight from them, whereas a winch isn’t designed for that.

-Common uses for hoists are as engine lifts or to lift and lower heavy items in the back of a pickup.
+Common uses for hoists are engine lifts or lifting and lowering heavy items in the back of a pickup.

 Can You Put a Ceiling Hoist in Your Garage?

-You can always put some sort of hoist in your garage.
-However, whether or not you mount a hoist to your garage ceiling depends on how your ceiling is constructed.
+Whether or not you mount a hoist to your ceiling depends on how your garage ceiling is constructed.

-If you have a floor above your garage, your ceiling is probably constructed with joists that stretch across your ceiling and support the weight of the floor above it.
+If you have another floor above your garage, your ceiling is probably constructed with joists.
+Ceiling joists stretch across your ceiling and support the weight of the floor above it.

-Residential ceiling joists normally use 2×4 beams.
-Unless they’ve been specifically over-engineered to support a hoist, they’re probably not strong enough to support the weight of the hoist and what it’s supporting.
+Residential ceiling joists typically use 2×4 beams.
+Unless they’ve been specifically over-engineered to support a hoist, they’re probably not strong enough to support the hoist and weight of what it’s holding.

-If you don’t have a floor above your garage, you likely have trusses instead of joists.
-Trusses are designed to essentially push the walls and roof out from the middle of your house.
+If you don’t have another floor above your garage, you likely have trusses instead of joists.
+Trusses are designed to push the walls and roof out from the middle of your house.

-The biggest potential problem is that if a joist or truss breaks, it’s possible that the walls or ceiling could start to bow in, or even collapse.
+The biggest potential problem is that if a joist or truss breaks, the walls or ceiling could start to bow in, or even collapse.

-It’s not always easy to figure out what kind of ceiling supports you have, so I wrote an article that makes it easier.
+It can be challenging to figure out what kind of ceiling supports your garage has, so I wrote an article that makes it easier.
 It also lists the typical weight limits for each so you can be sure your garage hoist will be safe.

 Ceiling Hoist Alternatives for Your Garage

-Another option is to skip the ceiling-hoist and use a mobile hoist or hydraulic floor crane instead.
-They definitely take up more space than a ceiling hoist, but a floor crane will work in any garage.
+Another option is to skip the ceiling hoist and use a mobile hoist or hydraulic floor crane instead.
+They take up more space than a ceiling hoist, but a floor crane will work in any garage.

-No matter which direction you go, if you’re planning on attaching a hoist to your garage ceiling, I strongly recommend having a civil engineer look at your house to make sure it’s safe.
+No matter what direction you go, if you’re planning on attaching a hoist to your garage ceiling, I strongly recommend having a civil engineer look at your house to ensure it’s safe.

 Choosing the Right Garage Ceiling Hoist

-If your ceiling can support it, a ceiling hoist is the way to go.
-Many inexpensive hoists are simple electric hoists that cost between $100 and $200.
+A ceiling hoist is the way to go if your ceiling can support it.
+Many inexpensive hoists are simple electric hoists that cost between $150 and $300.

-Electric hoists use a controller and an electric motor to lower, lift, and decelerate or accelerate its speeds.
+Electric hoists use a controller and an electric motor to lower, lift, and decelerate or accelerate speed.